 PACKING YOUR BAGS

-We highly suggest you pack light.
-You will not want to have to lug around a lot of excess luggage.
+We highly suggest you pack light and avoid bringing excess luggage.
+When choosing what clothes to pack, keep in mind that nylon or quick drying fabrics work very well.
 Keep valuables to an absolute minimum.
-Revamp Retreats cannot be held responsible for any lost or stolen items including important paperwork such as passports.
+Revamp Retreats is not responsible for any lost or stolen items including important paperwork such as passports.
 Think less is more!
 Some more packing tips below:

 • 6 yoga outfits for Hot/Warm outside yoga (we suggest nylon or quick dry)

 • 1-2 pairs of light/casual pants